Fish Oil Side Effects: What To Know About Boosting Your Omega-3 Intake With Supplements

 She caveats these potential benefits with an important message: "These central nervous system benefits are all predicated on the assumption that, of course, you are regularly consuming a meaningful amount of omega-3s EPA and DHA in the first place."*

 More recently, science has started digging more into another exciting perk of omega-3s: Their role in mental well-being.
-Researchers are still exploring exactly how EPA and DHA (the two omegas being touted for their mood benefits) have a positive impact here, but there is certainly evidence to suggest they have an important part to play in supporting a balanced mood.*
+Researchers are still exploring21 exactly how EPA and DHA (the two omegas being touted for their mood benefits) have a positive impact here, but there is certainly evidence to suggest they have an important part to play in supporting a balanced mood22.*

 "Given omega-3s' extensive neuroprotective roles in the body, it's not surprising that they have been linked to mood balance and health,"* concludes Ferira.

 In addition to brain development, DHA is also a must-have for eye development early on and function throughout life.
-It both works to ensure that the retina functions as it should and helps the eyes combat oxidative stress.*
+It both works to ensure that the retina functions23 as it should and helps the eyes combat oxidative stress24.*

 The bottom line on fish oil and its effects.

-Taking high-quality fish oil supplements that boast purity and potency, especially if you aren't much of a fish eater, can be a great move for everything from immune and cardiovascular health to cognition and joint health.* And though scientific evidence has shown that incredibly high amounts of fish oil can be tolerated, it's never a bad idea to check in with your doctor or nutritionist before making changes to your supplement routine, especially if you have certain health concerns or needs.
+Taking high-quality fish oil supplements that boast purity and potency, especially if you aren't much of a fish eater, can be a great move for everything from immune and cardiovascular health to cognition and joint health.* (For specific recommendations, check out our omega-3 supplement roundup.)
+And though scientific evidence has shown that incredibly high amounts of fish oil can be tolerated, it's never a bad idea to check in with your doctor or nutritionist before making changes to your supplement routine, especially if you have certain health concerns or needs.

 If you are pregnant, breastfeeding, or taking medications, consult with your doctor before starting a supplement routine.
 It is always optimal to consult with a health care provider when considering what supplements are right for you.